 The graduate Mathematics Program at Harvard is designed for students who hope to become research mathematicians and show definite promise in this direction.
 Once the student has demonstrated a command of basic mathematical concepts by passing the qualifying examination, the emphasis is on getting to the frontiers of some field by independent reading, advanced courses, and seminars.
 The Cambridge area is one of the most active centers of mathematics in the world.
-Harvard, Brandeis, and Northeastern Universities and the Massachusetts Institute of Technology have an especially close association in mathematics, sharing several seminars and a weekly colloquium.
+Harvard, Brandeis, and Northeastern Universities and the Massachusetts Institute of Technology have an especially close association in mathematics, sharing seminars and weekly colloquia.
+In addition, the Harvard Center of Mathematical Sciences and Applications hosts conferences, seminars, and workshops.

 The PhD Program